file-format/Products/content/en/audio/net/taglibsharp/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Getting Started with Taglib-Sharp</h2>
-<p>The best way to install to insall Taglib-Sharp is via NuGet you can run the following command and install Taglib-Sharp in you application.</p>
+<p>The best way to install to install Taglib-Sharp is via NuGet you can run the following command and install Taglib-Sharp in you application.</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}